r00tstici/writeups/DaVinciCTF_2021/Da Vinci vs Pacioli/README.md

 After few attemps we find the right one that corresponds to `MQNFZ0VPGDsfeQCvudeX`.

-We put in the flag format, sent it and BOOM!, we got the points.
+We put in the flag format, sent it and BOOM, we got the points.

 # Flag
 `dvCVTF{MQNFZ0VPGDsfeQCvudeX}`